Methodology

 Data collection and processing

-Local authorities notify the Child Safeguarding Practice Review Panel (the Panel) of serious incidents via the Child Safeguarding Incident Notification System.
+Local authorities notify the Child Safeguarding Practice Review Panel (opens in a new tab) (the Panel) of serious incidents via the Child Safeguarding Incident Notification System (opens in a new tab).
 This replaced the previous online form which notified Ofsted.
 The local authority should notify the Panel within 5 working days of becoming aware that the incident has occurred.
 The online system stores the information submitted by the local authority and this can be accessed by the Panel, the Department for Education (the Department) and Ofsted.

 The Child Safeguarding Incident Notification System automatically notifies the Department of an incident, and officials manually classify the incident based on the information contained in the notification.
 The details of each notification are stored by the Department.